webbingbrasil/filament-maps/README.md

     Actions\UserPositionAction::make()->centerOnUserPosition()->zoom(13)
 ```

-> Note: This action will only work if the user browser supports [Navigator.geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation).
+> Note: The center on user position feature will only work if the user browser supports [Navigator.geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/geolocation).
 Also, the user must be on a secure context (HTTPS) and needs to allow access to the location.

 ### Custom Action